Yankees owner Hal Steinbrenner receives the American League championship trophy as he is...

 It was.

-Andy Pettitte, who earned the win in that 5-2 victory over the Angels by allowing one run over 6 1/3 innings, is now an organizational adviser, 52 years old and a grandfather.
+Andy Pettitte, who earned the win in that 5-2 victory over the Angels after allowing one run in 6 1/3 innings, now is an organizational adviser, 52 years old and a grandfather.
 He attended the first two games of the Yankees’ Division Series against the Royals and all three ALCS games at Progressive Field.

-Steinbrenner, a fresh-faced 39-year-old on that distant chilly night at the Stadium — seemingly then incapable of growing a beard that would have put him in violation of the club’s longstanding policy against such things had he wanted to — looks younger than his 54 years, but the descriptions of him as “boyish” are far in the past.
+Steinbrenner, a fresh-faced 39-year-old on that distant chilly night at the Stadium — seemingly incapable of growing a beard that would have put him in violation of the club’s long-standing policy against such things even if he had wanted to — looks younger than his 54 years, but the descriptions of him as “boyish” are far in the past.

 So, too, is his status as a fan favorite.

-That was the case in 2009, Steinbrenner at that point just a year into his tenure as managing general partner having taken the reins from his older brother Hank, who ran the club briefly as Major League Baseball’s control person after their father, George, in rapidly declining health, ceded control of the team’s day-to-day operations to the brothers in 2007 (George died in 2010, Hank in 2020).
+That was the case in 2009.
+Steinbrenner at that point was just a year into his tenure as managing general partner, having taken the reins from his older brother Hank, who ran the club briefly as Major League Baseball’s control person after their father, George, in rapidly declining health, ceded control of the team’s day-to-day operations to the brothers in 2007 (George died in 2010, Hank in 2020).

 Since George — aka “The Boss” — passed away, the remaking in public of his time as owner grew into myth.
-The many years of dysfunction from the 70’s, 80’s and early 90’s — featuring a head-swiveling number of changes in the chairs of manager and general manager, as well as multiple suspensions of the often bombastic owner — were paved over by the success of his later years — five World Series titles between 1996-2009, including three straight championships from 1998-2000.
+The many years of dysfunction from the 1970s, '80s and early '90s — featuring a head-swiveling number of changes in the chairs of manager and general manager as well as multiple suspensions of the often bombastic owner — were paved over by the success of his later years.
+The Yankees earned five World Series titles between 1996-2009, including three straight championships from 1998-2000.

-And, in the years after The Boss’ death, as the Yankees continually failed to get back to the World Series, Hal Steinbrenner gradually became as unpopular with the fan base as his father once had been.
+In the years after The Boss’ death, as the Yankees continually failed to get back to the World Series, Hal Steinbrenner gradually became as unpopular with the fan base as his father once was.

 He heard prolonged booing from fans at the Stadium during separate on-field ceremonies in 2022 — the first on Aug.
 21 of that year during Paul O’Neill’s jersey retirement celebration and the second coming on Sept.
 9 when Derek Jeter was honored for his induction into the Hall of Fame.

-“The Steinbrenner family has been amazing to me,” said Boone, whose three-year contract expires after this season but with a club option for 2025 that is a near lock to get picked up.
+“The Steinbrenner family has been amazing to me,” said Boone, whose three-year contract expires after this season.
+He has a club option for 2025 that is a near-lock to get picked up.

 “I knew Boone was a great manager,” Steinbrenner said on the field.
 “He really is a good manager for all the reasons I’ve talked about in the past.
 The team wants to play for him, the team’s behind him, and I think this is a testament to that.”